flokk.

 Templo Mayor Museum

 Start the trip with the Aztec ruins discovered beneath the city in 1978, right next to the Zócalo.
-Kids are genuinely wowed by the massive stone serpents and the two-headed turquoise serpent on displa
+Kids are genuinely wowed by the massive stone serpents and the two-headed turquoise serpent on display inside the museum.

 culture